zaphosting/docs/docs/colonysurvival-firststeps-connect.md

 ## Introduction
-Not sure how to connect to your **Myth of Empires** server or what you need to get started?
+Not sure how to connect to your **Colony Survival** server or what you need to get started?
 No worries, we’ve got you covered!
 We will walk you through everything you need – from the required tools and information to the actual connection process, along with key considerations to ensure a smooth and trouble-free connection experience.
 Follow our guide and you'll be connected in no time!

 <InlineVoucher />